La Isla Bonita: Critical reception

 "La Isla Bonita" received generally positive reviews, with both contemporary and retrospective critics ranking it among Madonna's strongest and most romantic songs.
 (Note: Attributed to multiple references) John Leland of Spin described it as "spunky", while Jan DeKnock from the Chicago Tribune called it "charming".
 Creems Ken Barnes opined that while not as impactful as Madonna's previous single "Open Your Heart", its "lilting (yet reflective) quality" elevated it beyond "south-of-the-border clichés".
-William McKeen, in Rock and roll is here to stay, drew comparisons to the Drifters' "Up on the Roof" (1962), noting its tranquil tone and lyrical theme of escapism.
+William McKeen, in Rock and Roll Is Here to Stay: An Anthology, drew comparisons to the Drifters' "Up on the Roof" (1962), noting its tranquil tone and lyrical theme of escapism.
 Stephen Thomas Erlewine of The A.V.
 Club highlighted its "breezy charm" and evocation of a "fantasy of an extended tropical vacation".
 Chuck Arnold from Entertainment Weekly praised it as "one of the loveliest tunes [Madonna] has ever done", while Dawn Keetley, writing in Public Women, Public Words, described it as "smooth, transparent" and one of the singer's "most perfect" songs.
 Daryl Easlea, in Madonna: Blond Ambition, argued that "La Isla Bonita" and the other singles from True Blue were so strong that they overshadowed the rest of the album.